kubevirt/community/membership_policy.md

 ## SIG Subproject Lead

+Specific work efforts within SIGs can be divided into subprojects.
+A SIG Subproject Lead is required to help guide and coordinate the subproject.

 ### Requirements

-* Active reviewer for subproject matters for at least three months
+* Active reviewer for subproject matters for at least 3 months
 * Track record of contributions to subproject matters
 * Advanced knowledge in subproject scope